adamredwoods/react-calendar-app/README.md

 ## Our Process
 ### Sprint 1:
-* Trello Board:
 ![Trello Board](/public/images/sprint-1.png)
-* We started by trello-boarding, working on wireframes for the different views, and discussing user stories/what we wanted in the app functionality.
+* We started by trello-boarding, working on wireframes for the different views, and discussing user stories/what we wanted in terms of functionality.

 ## Technologies Used
 * Mongodb